arv-sajeev/EDpAT/sample_tests/README.md

 #Setup

 ## 1. Find the details of your interfaces
-* run the `ip addr show` command, you will get a list of the different interfaces and the details linked to each one
+1. run the `ip addr show` command, you will get a list of the different interfaces and the details linked to each one
+	1. note down the IP addresses and MAC with each interface you will need them to fill packets
+1. make sure you are connected to an external network via wifi or ethernet
+1. run the `arp -v` command to get entries of the arp table, with this you can find the default gateway and the interface that is connected to it